YILLIK: Annual of Istanbul Studies Early Career Article Prize

 Authors pledge that the articles have not been previously published in any language, and that their articles will be featured in YILLIK: Annual of Istanbul Studies as an original work.

-The winning article will be awarded a 3.000 TL prize, as well as a 5-year subscription to the print version of YILLIK: Annual of Istanbul Studies.
+The award includes an honorarium updated annually and a 5-year subscription to the print edition of YILLIK: Annual of Istanbul Studies.

 Awardees